imansilladerqui/crowdgoal/README.md

 ---

-## 🧑‍💻 Contribuir
+## 🧑‍💻 Contributing

-¡Las contribuciones son bienvenidas!
-Abre un issue o PR en GitHub para sugerir mejoras, reportar bugs o proponer nuevas funcionalidades.
+Contributions are welcome!
+Open an issue or PR on GitHub to suggest improvements, report bugs, or propose new features.

 ---

-## 📄 Licencia
+## 📄 License

-Este proyecto está bajo la licencia MIT.
+This project is licensed under the MIT License.

 ---

-## 📬 Contacto
+## 📬 Contact

-Para dudas, soporte o colaboraciones, puedes abrir un issue en GitHub o escribir a [imansilladerqui@hotmail.com](mailto:imansilladerqui@hotmail.com).
+For questions, support, or collaborations, you can open an issue on GitHub or email [imansilladerqui@hotmail.com](mailto:imansilladerqui@hotmail.com).